-- 6.10 Over recent months, work has been progressing in relation to programmed improvements on the B3385 Newgate Lane, leading to the delivery of a scheme on the northern section of Newgate Lane, between its junctions with Tanners Lane and Palmerston Drive, with works commencing later in 2013/14.
-The improvements aim to provide additional capacity and better manage traffic flow along Newgate Lane they also have the potential to reduce travel on other alternative traffic routes in the Borough.
+- Newgate Lane between its junctions with Tanners Lane and Palmerston Drive.
+The improvements aim to provide additional capacity and better manage traffic flow along that section of Newgate Lane and have the potential to reduce travel on other alternative traffic routes in the Borough.
 The scheme will help to accommodate predicted traffic from development in the Stubbington area, including employment land at Daedalus Airfield.
 The improvements comprise revised junction arrangements at Longfield Avenue, Speedfields Park and HMS Collingwood, together with a new section of dual carriageway between the Longfield Avenue and Speedfields Park junctions.
-In addition, the proposals will provide improved facilities for pedestrians, cyclists and bus passengers. - 6.11 The extent and alignment of improvements to the southern section of the proposed Newgate Lane scheme are now being reviewed in conjunction with the consultation on the determination of a route corridor for the Stubbington Bypass.
+In addition, the proposals will provide improved facilities for pedestrians, cyclists and bus passengers. - 6.11 Public consultation in summer 2014 identified support for improvements to the southern section of Newgate Lane along a new eastern alignment.
+The eastern alignment was approved for progression by Hampshire County Council's Executive Member for Economy Transport and Environment on 4 November 2014.

-Peel Common Roundabout Interim Scheme
+Peel Common Roundabout Scheme

-6.12 In conjunction with the work progressing on the B3385 Newgate Lane (Northern Section), an interim improvement scheme is being progressed for Peel Common Roundabout.
-A longer-term scheme will be informed by and following the identification of a preferred corridor for a Stubbington Bypass.
-The interim scheme proposes signal control for some approach arms aimed at better balancing the flow of traffic into the junction together with improved pedestrian and cyclist crossing facilities to the south of the junction, aimed at reducing demand at the critical Newgate Lane crossing immediately to the north.
+An improvement scheme is being progressed for Peel Common Roundabout that proposes signal control for some approach arms aimed at better balancing the flow of traffic into the junction together with improved pedestrian and cyclist crossing facilities to the south of the junction, aimed at reducing demand at the critical Newgate Lane crossing immediately to the north.
 The proposal also includes improved facilities for bus passengers boarding and alighting at this location.
+Future improvements at the junction will be required to enable connection to an improved southern section of Newgate Lane and a Stubbington bypass.